JordanCWard/SQL/README.md

 12. Facebook

-Assume you have an events table on Facebook app analytics.
+Assume you have an events table on Facebook app analytics. <br>
 Write a query to calculate the click-through rate (CTR) for the app in 2022 and round the results to 2 decimal places. <br>
-Definition and note: Percentage of click-through rate (CTR) = 100.0 * Number of clicks / Number of impressions.
+Definition and note: Percentage of click-through rate (CTR) = 100.0 * Number of clicks / Number of impressions. <br>
 To avoid integer division, multiply the CTR by 100.0, not 100.

 ``` sql
 SELECT